 Amparo complaint.
 There are two appeals pending resolution: ours, and the IPP permits granted to Transalta (Campeche), and the one granted to Mitsubishi (Altamira).
 The CRE expects to obtain a favorable resolution in both appeals.
 In all of the appeals resolved, the court of appeals has taken approximately three months to dismiss the appeal filed by the Plaintiff.

-As discussed, we are planning to meet next with the appeal court in chambers, in order to discuss our case, and more importantly, to reveal the pattern of complaints filed by the same Plaintiff over the same issues.
+As discussed, we are planning to meet next week with the appeal court in chambers, in order to discuss our case, and more importantly, to reveal the pattern of complaints filed by the same Plaintiff over the same issues.

 As always, we will keep you apprised of your endeavors.